RWParsons/circacompare/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 note

+R CMD check succeeded

+## Release summary

-* This is a new release of a package and my first package submission to CRAN.
+* This is the second release of this package to CRAN.

-* There is no News.md file as this is the first release to CRAN.
+* A NEWS.md file is included.

-* The spelling mistake, 'mesor', is a well-accepted term meaning for 'midline estimating statistic of rhythm.'